daedalus/mcp_reverse_engineering/README.md

-# MCP Reverse Engineering Tool
+# Reverse Engineering Tools MCP Server

 A sandboxed MCP (Managed Computation Platform) tool for reverse engineering that provides a unified interface to various reverse engineering tools with security restrictions.